allegro/vaas/docs/quick-start/docker.md

     sudo docker run -p 80:80 -d -t allegro/vaas

 You will now be able to log in to your container pointing your browser to the IP of your docker host.
+If you want, You can start container with selected username and password as folows:

+    sudo docker run -p 80:80 -d -t allegro/vaas <username> <email> <password> <api_key>

+The last argument is optional.
+If you don't specify api_key, a random key will be generated.

 Starting VaaS in Docker with API access
 ---------------------------------------